 Includes: audio terminology, hardware settings, waveform editor, noise gates, limiters and expanders, noise reduction, multi-track editing, applying effects to the multitrack session, editing effects to an animated video, exporting a sequence from Premiere to Audition, recording

 Digital Cinema Packages are the standard for cinematic distribution and for film festival screenings.
-They are a 12-bit image sequences with separate surround audio files.
 The process of making DCPs is available to everyone and can be done for the cost of the drive that the DCP is shipped on.
-This workshop will look at DCP creation with the free software DCP O Matic and DaVinci Resolve.
-The following steps will be covered: preparing the video and audio elements, maintaining a 12-bit workflow, surround sound audio specifications, color correction specifications for DCP.
-There will also be a demonstration of how to screen a DCP in surround at the VCR mini cinema using Easy DCP Player Plus.
+This video defines a DCP and shows how to make a DCP with DaVinci Resolve Studio.

 This workshop is a general introduction to video and digital terminology.
 In other CDA workshops, you will learn specific video, audio and graphics software through video tutorials but this workshop provides an overview of a rapidly changing and exciting medium.